 United Kingdom

-• The six-week summer program offers a 6-credit internship, which allows students to integrate with Brits, experience the culture first-hand, and gain professional skills.
+- The six-week summer program offers a 3-credit internship, which allows you to integrate with the British workforce, experience the culture first-hand, and gain professional skills within the healthcare industry in the UK.

 Additional Options to Consider